Should You Buy Commission-Free ETFs?

 How Commission-Free ETFs Work

 Commission-free ETFs are exchange-traded funds that do not have any trading costs associated with them.
-ETFs are similar to mutual funds but they trade like stocks, which means that there are commissions associated with buying ETFs.
+ETFs are similar to mutual funds but they trade on an exchange like stocks, which means that there are commissions associated with buying ETFs.
 Also called transaction fees, the commissions on ETFs usually range between $10 and $20 at most brokerage firms.

 Companies That Offer Commission-Free ETFs